adrenreuel/Binary-Safe/README.md

 # Binary-Safe
-A simple binary safe using the DE-10 Lite Board, written in Verilog.
+A simple binary safe using the DE-10 Lite Board, written (by me) in Verilog.

 🚀 Features:
 • 4-character PIN